ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 - absolute assessment: does something meet the expectation in terms of $a$?
   - is a model effective *enough*?
   - is a learning technique explainable *enough*?
-  - is a ML system efficient *enough*?
+  - is an ML system efficient *enough*?
 - **comparison**: is one thing better than one other thing in terms of $a$?
   - is model $m_1$ more effective than model $m_2$? .note[maybe obtained with same technique and different parameters]
   - is this learning technique more efficient than that learning technique?